OtterCodes101/riceathon/README.md

 1. You customize your Linux desktop (1 hour minimum)
 2. Record your hours with [Hackatime](https://waka.hackclub.com/)
-3. You submit it to us in a PR
+3. Submit the form to us
-4. Get sent programmer socks!
+4. (optionally) You submit it to us in a PR to add to the gallery for bonus prizes
-5. You also get entered into a gallery where people will vote on what the best rice is for bonus prizes!
+5. Get sent programmer socks!

 In the form, you will need to put the email to your Slack account.
 This email must be linked to your hakatime in order for it to count.